A Brief History of the Epping Ongar Railway

-Both Ongar and North Weald Stations have seen long over-due investments in their infrastructure as we undertake an authentic restoration of the branch:
+Both Ongar and North Weald Stations have seen long over-due investments in their infrastructure in our efforts to undertake an authentic restoration of the branch:

 The trackwork through the whole station was renewed and realigned, both to the correct height for the platforms and to reinstate the original track layout with access into the yard, run-round and locomotive shed.
 The Cattle Dock and Milk Platforms still remain, as does the main station building and outbuildings which has been repainted in GER colours (1880-1930's).
 Ongar is the only original operational GER station in GER colours!